khulnasoft-lab/khulnasoft-ui/doc/contributing/design_tokens.md

 1. Create a new constant design token when there's a need for a reusable value that represents a specific design attribute across the system, otherwise keep new values limited to a specific context.
-   1. Follow exsting naming conventions.
+   1. Follow existing naming conventions.
    1. Keep in mind that a new constant design token encourages wider use while a contextual one has limited use.
 1. A new or edited token should be reviewed by ~"group::design system" to ensure it aligns with the